matthew-egbert/rvit/docs/source/getting_started.rst

 :meth:`~rvit.core.init_rvit.init_rvit()` takes two arguments.
 The first tells RVIT where it can find all of the data that it will visualize and modify.
 In this example all of the data to be visualized is in the DiffusionModel object, so we pass `self`.
+An equally good solution would be to create the model and start rvit afterwards (as suggested by the final, commented line).
 The second argument tells RVIT where it can find the GUI-specification file.
 This is a file that you will write to specify which visualization and interactive elements are to be displayed--see Step 2!

 2. Write a RVIT GUI-specification file
 --------------------------------------